huntdatacenter/rbgen/README.md

 An example program, `bgen_to_vcf`, is also provided; as the name suggests it converts a BGEN file to VCF.
 This is intended as an example program that shows how to use the BGEN file reading API.

+---

 **!!
 Important note on the UK Biobank data**

 The UK Biobank has released imputed data for the full release in BGEN format, with accompanying `bgenix` index files.
 However, *these index files appear not to be named in the way `bgenix` expects by default*.
-Please see [here](https://bitbucket.org/gavinband/bgen/wiki/Using the UK Biobank full release index files) for more information on working around this.
+Please see [here](https://bitbucket.org/gavinband/bgen/wiki/Using the UK Biobank full release index files) for information on working around this.

+---

 Applications
 =====